 When work becomes all-consuming, it can take a toll mentally and physically.
 While you’ve no doubt heard this advice before, combat stress and fatigue by getting adequate sleep and exercise.
 Moreover, give your body the fuel it needs by eating healthy.
 Working through lunch and scarfing down vending machine fare at your desk isn’t a recipe for success, wellness or energy.

 It’s always a smart move to generate goodwill with coworkers.
 If a colleague is facing a fast-approaching deadline and has files piled to the ceiling, offer to help if you can.
 By lending a hand, you’ll make an ally who’ll likely return the favor when you’re in a pinch.

 7. Ask for help

 Even with talent and tremendous effort, some things simply cannot be completed by one person.
 If you’re doing everything possible to accomplish a task and still encounter problems, ask for assistance.
 Identify duties that can be delegated or request backup.
-It's likely your manager would rather divert resources or bring in temporary reinforcements to help now than hear of a missed deadline later.
+It's likely your manager would rather divert resources or bring in reinforcements to help now than hear of a missed deadline later.

 8. Put fun on the agenda

 Last but not least, meetings and deadlines shouldn’t be the only items listed in your datebook.
 Schedule some fun, relaxing social events or a post-tax season vacation so you have something to look forward to once the pace slows down.
 Focusing on the light at the end of the tunnel can make even the craziest of workdays seem less, well, taxing.